opengisch/QField-docs/documentation/how-to/navigation-and-positioning/gnss.en.md

     **NOTE**: If you enable your position information in the settings you can see the established connection.

+## Configuration
+:material-tablet: Fieldwork

+The following settings are available in QField settings' positioning tab.

+!!!
+Workflow

+    1. Open the side dashboard and click on the 3-dotted menu
+    2. Tap on settings and switch to the *Positioning* tab

 ### Show position information
+:material-tablet: Fieldwork

 You can lock the crosshair to your position (meaning you will record a point or vertex exactly at your location).
 Depending on your preference you may choose between three different behaviours as indicated below: